FLASH SALES: discover new special offers every week!

 Yellow Kiwi Plant Kiwi Wonder (female) - Actinidia deliciosa

-An original variety with thin, hairless skin that gives yellow fruits with yellow flesh and a red centre, very sweet and without acidity.
-It requires proximity of a male plant to fruit, such as male cultivar Tomuri.
+An original variety with a thin, hairless skin that produces yellow fruits with yellow flesh and a red centre, very sweet in flavour and without acidity.
+It requires the proximity of a male plant to fruit, such as the male cultivar Tomuri.

 • Flowering time June, July